Is Stephen Curry really a guard? A new perspective on player typologies using functional data analysis: Results

 Figure~\ref{fig:average_cluster_weight} presents the cluster medoids for the results obtained with components weighted using the percentage of variance they explain.
 Since the first component accounts for approximately $70\%$ of the total variance, the clusters are primarily driven by the first score $c_1$, reflecting the overall shooting frequency of the players.
 The clusters span a spectrum of shooting behaviors, from players who predominantly score in the paint (Cluster $3$) to those who are prolific three-point shooters (Cluster $4$).
 This effect is also evident in the decomposition shown in Figure~\ref{fig:cluster_weight} in the Appendix.
 The clusters can be ranked relative to the average player’s shooting tendencies.
 Compared to the average player, Cluster $1$ players shoot more frequently in the paint and attempt fewer three-pointers.
 Players in Cluster $2$ shoot slightly less than the average player, while those in Cluster $3$ align with the average.
 Cluster $4$ comprises players who shoot slightly more than average, and Cluster $5$ players favor three-pointers significantly more.

 Figure~\ref{fig:confusion_mat} presents the confusion matrices between the NBA-defined typology and the two clustering approaches we present.
 The NBA clusters are based on the usual player classification.
 Overall, there is minimal agreement between the NBA clusters and the $k$-medoids clusters, whether weights are equal or based on the percentage of variance explained.
 The Adjusted Rand Index (ARI, \cite{hubertComparingPartitions1985}) between the NBA clusters and the $k$-medoids clusters with equal weights is $0.05$ and between the NBA clusters and the $k$-medoids clusters with variance weights is $0.04$.
 This is expected as NBA clusters are declarative and not data-based.
 The only exception is the NBA-defined `center' category, which aligns with the cluster $1$ in the $k$-medoids results when weighted by the variance explained.
 Cluster $1$ of the weighted $k$-medoids contains players that shoot mostly under the basket, which is coherent with the usual scoring position of centers.
 Furthermore, there is little agreement between the two $k$-medoids clustering methods themselves.
 The ARI is equal to $0.1$.
 The Silhouette coefficient \citep{rousseeuwSilhouettesGraphicalAid1987} for the $k$-medoids with equal weights is equal to $0.04$, while the Silhouette coefficient for the $k$-medoids with variance weights is equal to $0.4$.
+The Silhouette coefficient for the equal-weighted $k$-medoids partition indicates that the five groups are not clearly separated in the MFPCA score space.
+Most of the players lie close to the boundary between clusters, and their assignments should therefore be interpreted as descriptive summaries rather than as evidence for five naturally isolated shooting types.
+The one obtained with variance weights suggests a clearer partition, but this separation is driven mainly by the dominant components and therefore gives less emphasis to subtler spatial contrasts captured by the other components.
 We also computed the Silhouette coefficient of the NBA clustering using the distance matrix used for the $k$-medoids with equal weights ($-0.05$) and using the distance matrix used for the $k$-medoids with variance weights ($-0.1$).
+The negative Silhouette coefficients for the NBA position labels reinforce the same conclusion.
+The conventional positions do not form compact or well-separated groups when evaluated using shooting-pattern distances.